accre/Python/ipyparallel/README.md

 # threading
 Demonstrates basic functionality of
 [ipyparallel](https://ipyparallel.readthedocs.io/en/latest/)
-module in Python3.x to perform parallel operations on multiple threads, possibly on multiple nodes
+module in Python3.x to perform parallel operations transparently on multiple threads and/or multiple nodes

 Includes a test script to ensure that ipyparallel is working and a `compute_pi.py` script illustrating estimating pi.

 ## Getting started
 To load/create a conda environment and its (ACCRE) package dependencies: